Wondering Which Form To Use For Income Tax Return? Find Out Here

 Here's a brief description of the seven forms provided by the taxman for assessees to file the income tax return (ITR):

 This form is meant for resident individuals with income up to Rs 50 lakh from salary, one house property or other sources.
-Income from other sources excludes income such as one earned from winning of a lottery and income through a horse race, according to the In-T department's website.
-Form ITR-1 or Sahaj is largely used by the salaried assessees, say financial advisors.
+Income from other sources excludes income such as one earned from winning of a lottery and income through a horse race, according to the Income Tax Department's website.

 ITR-2